 - Applications that do not have an arts and/or culture related focus. - Applicants not located in or grant activities that do not take place in Minnesota. - Activities of a for-profit project, organization, or business. - Any travel costs outside of Minnesota.
 You may engage an out-of-state artist within your project, but their travel expense to get to or from Minnesota cannot be included in the request. - Applicants that contact ECRAC board members or grant review panelists regarding their proposal after submission and before final grant approval. - Religious organizations or projects that are for the religious socialization of the participants or audience.
-This includes parochial schools. - Activities that engage in political lobbying or intend to influence public policy. - Projects in which artists are required to pay excessive entry or exhibition fees in order to exhibit or perform. - Activities that are not open to the public or are not ADA accessible. - Projects that try and substitute traditional sources of funding with an ACHF grant.
-The Minnesota Constitution requires that ACHF dollars must be used to supplement not substitute for traditional sources of funding.
-All recipients of ACHF dollars must ensure that they are in compliance with this requirement.
+This includes parochial schools. - Activities that engage in political lobbying or intend to influence public policy. - Projects in which artists are required to pay excessive entry or exhibition fees in order to exhibit or perform. - Activities that are not open to the public or are not ADA accessible. - Projects that try and substitute traditional sources of funding with a grant.
+All recipients must ensure that they are in compliance with this requirement.
 "Traditional support" is defined as grants received that were funded with state general fund dollars, or funding from the state's capital investment budget. - Projects in which funds are requested for deficits in projects or programs begun prior to the earliest allowable grant start date.
 In other words, payment of any debts incurred before the grant activities begin or outside of the approved grant start and end dates are not allowed. - Applications in which funds will be used to match other ECRAC funded grants or grant applications. - Requests for new building construction, purchase of real property, or endowment funds. - Expenses to purchase alcoholic beverages or to pay associated costs (servers, insurance, liquor licenses, etc.). - Fundraising events.
 Fundraising is defined as primarily intended to raise funds and donors are then provided with the appropriate acknowledgement of their tax-deductible gift. - Grantees unwilling or unable to track and report grant costs.
-ACHF grant dollars must not be spent on administrative costs, indirect costs, or other institutional overhead charges that are not directly related to and necessary for the specific projects or activities that will be funded with Arts and Cultural Heritage Fund dollars.
-If awarded Arts and Cultural Heritage Funds, a grantee must track and be able to clearly document what portion of ACHF funds is spent on direct program or project costs and what portion of ACHF funds is spent on administrative costs, indirect, or overhead costs that are "directly related to and necessary" to carry out the programs or projects that are supported with ACHF dollars.
-In order to ensure this, ECRAC requires that proof of all grant related costs is submitted with the final report.

-- Requests for operating support. - Grantees that during promotion of the project will not use the proper ECRAC funding credit line (in a legible font) and that won't use both the ECRAC logo and the ACHF Clean Water Land and Legacy logo.
+Grant dollars must not be spent on administrative costs, indirect costs, or other institutional overhead charges that are not directly related to and necessary for the specific projects or activities.
+If awarded funds, a grantee must track and be able to clearly document spending.
+ECRAC requires that proof of all grant related costs is submitted with the final report. - Requests for operating support. - Grantees that during promotion of the project will not use the proper ECRAC funding credit line (in a legible font) or logo.

-For ACHF requests from Region 7E schools, ECRAC cannot provide funds for these activities or the following.
+For requests from Region 7E schools, ECRAC cannot provide funds for these activities or the following.

 - Supplanting discontinued or non-existent arts programs in schools. - Paying an artist or arts organization to provide essentially the same services that an ongoing teacher or arts specialist would be expected to provide. - Compensating school employees or personnel in full or in part. - In-school projects by students or projects carried out exclusively by or for student organizations or programs by schools that are limited in access to the public or serve only students or staff. - Tuition for teachers to earn degrees, meet licensure requirements, or meet continuing education requirements to retain a teaching license. - Purchasing equipment for or improve facilities within K-12 public schools.
 The exception will be if a non-profit arts group uses the school facility for rehearsal, classes, performances, or exhibitions, and it needs equipment or facilities improvements for its own work.
-The arts group could apply for and receive an ECRAC ACHF grant and could develop a cooperative agreement with the school that spells out how the school could also benefit from the purchased items or improvements.
+The arts group could apply for and receive an ECRAC grant and could develop a cooperative agreement with the school that spells out how the school could also benefit from the purchased items or improvements.